chocolatey/docs/input/en-us/c4b-environments/azure/packages.md

 ---
 Order: 26
-xref: qdeazurepackages
+xref: c4b-azure-packages
 Title: Package Selection
-Description: A summary of the package offerings for the Chocolatey for Business QDE Azure Environment
+Description: A summary of the package offerings for the Chocolatey for Business Azure Environment
+RedirectFrom: en-us/quick-deployment/azure/packages
 ---

 ## Summary

-When deploying the Chocolatey for Business QDE Azure Environment, you are prompted to select [packages to internalize](xref:qdeazure#internalize-packages).
+When deploying the Chocolatey for Business Azure Environment, you are prompted to select [packages to internalize](xref:c4b-azure#internalize-packages).

-This page shows the packages we bundle as recommendations, and discusses how to source other packages to automatically publish to your new Chocolatey for Business QDE Azure Environment.
+This page shows the packages we bundle as recommendations, and discusses how to source other packages to automatically publish to your new Chocolatey for Business Azure Environment.

 ## Recommendations